6 wks

 +12%

-Baseline CVR improvement across pilot brands
+Baseline CVR improvement across five pilot brands

 £2M

-Annual savings from reduced duplication
+Annual saving from reduced duplication

 95%